khaledh/khaledh.github.io/docs/osdev/19-tasks.md

   result.rsp = cast[uint64](kstack.data[index - 5].addr)
 ```

-Most of this code is not new, we just put it together in one place.
-The only new thing is calling `vmalloc` to allocate the user stack and kernel stack (which in turn allocates the backing physical memory).
-We no longer need to create global arrays to statically allocate the stacks.
+Most of this code is not new; we just put it together in one place.
+The only new thing is
+calling `vmalloc` to allocate the user stack and kernel stack (which in turn allocates the
+backing physical memory).
+We no longer need to create global arrays to statically allocate
+the stacks.

 ## Switching to a task

 The part responsible for switching to a task was at the end of the `KernelMainInner` proc.
 Let's move it to the `tasks` module.

 ```nim
 # src/kernel/tasks.nim